Parenting and family is one of the most rewarding experiences life has to offer. Here's the thing though:

 Remember: Perfect parents don't exist, but perfectly imperfect ones do!

-Tip: Try to find humor in the little mishaps.
-It makes everything easier.
+Tip: Try to find humour in the little mishaps.
+It makes everything so much easier.

 At the heart of every family is the bond between parent and child.
 Now how are you going to create and maintain that bond?